Worlds 5 Worst Airports If You Are Travelling On Business

 While a few of these airport anomalies actually exist in the real world, far more common are the nightmare airports that make frequent business travel a pain in the tuckus.

-Here are the world’s worst, to be avoided at all costs if possible!
+Here are the world’s worst, to be avoided at all costs if possible as a business traveller!

 New York LaGuardia, USA